croedel/MTECmqtt/README.md

 I hope you like it and it will help you with for your EMS or home automation project :-) !

 ### Disclaimer
-In order not to do uninteneded changes or settings and avoid any side-effects, I intentionally implemented read functionality only.

-_Disclaimer:_ This project is a pure hobby project which I created by reverse-engineering different internet sources and my M-TEC Energybutler.
+This project is a pure hobby project which I created by reverse-engineering different internet sources and my M-TEC Energybutler.
 It is *not* related to or supported by M-TEC GmbH by any means.
 Usage is on you own risk.
 I don't take any responsibility on functionality or potential damage.

 ### Credits
 This project would not have been possible without the really valuable pre-work of other people, especially: